 Indicator 9.1.2.
 An assessment is completed using Best Available Information that records the location and status of High Conservation Value Categories 1-6, as defined in Criterion 9.1; the High Conservation Value Areas they rely upon, and their condition.

 1) Documents: HCV assessment report incorporates the requirements described above.

+1) Documents: Documentation on assessment of HCVs.

-Note: Annex G (Guidance on High Conservation Values) provides guidance on HCVs.
+Note: Annex F (National High Conservation Value Framework) provides requirements on HCVs.